10 Tips for Enjoyable Solo Traveling

 I ought to moderate the above point by stating most people, worldwide, wouldn’t hesitate to offer directions when asked on the streets.
 However, savvy solo travelers expect no more than that.

 To share, some of my family members swear by package tours.
 They claim it’s because they loathe having to use public transportation in a foreign country.
-In my opinion, the real reason is because they cannot last more than three days without food familiar to them.
+In my opinion, though, the real reason is because they cannot last three days eating food unfamiliar to them.
 During all the package trips I’ve been on with them, the tour providers went to great lengths to provide us with “home” food.

-Again, and I promise this is the last time I’m saying it, not going to happen when you are traveling alone.
+Again, and I promise this is the last time I’m saying it, not going to happen when you are traveling solo.

-Sure, you could bring with you a tome listing all outlets that sell food from your country, and go hunting for these establishments twice a day.
-But is this really what you want to be doing on a holiday?
-Do you really want to spend hours traveling each day just to find restaurants serving food familiar to you?
-By the way, don’t scorn this requisite for being ridiculous, it’s far easier said than done.
+Sure, you could resolve this by bringing a tome listing outlets selling food from your country, and go hunting for them thrice a day.
+But is this really what you want to do during a holiday?
+Do you really want to spend hours each day hunting for restaurants serving food familiar to you?
+By the way, don’t scorn this skill for being ridiculous, it’s far easier said than done.
 I’ve always enjoyed being experimental with food.
 However, beyond two weeks, I yearn for familiar cuisine too.

-10. You Know the Best Places to Travel Alone
+10. You Have an Eye for the Best Places to Travel Alone

 It’s sad but true.
 There are many destinations perfect for traveling alone.
 Correspondingly, there are also many destinations that are unpleasant, if not downright hazardous, to be alone in.
-Outside of safety, some places are just ill-suited for those traveling alone, whether it’s because you’d end up paying much more, because the best attractions require companionship, or because of the lack of infrastructure crucial for solo travelers.
-The first step of enjoyable solo traveling should be knowing the places you should not be visiting alone.
-Bluntly put, you’d be wasting your precious holiday time, and money, at these.
+Outside of safety, some places are just ill-suited for those traveling solo, be it because you’d end up paying much more, because the best attractions require companionship, or because of the lack of infrastructure crucial for solo travelers.
+The first step of enjoyable solo traveling should thus be the ability to recognize the places best suited for solo tourists.
+Bluntly put, you’d be wasting your precious holiday time, and money, at other places.

 Questions & Answers